nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_itk_response_def.md

 ## ITK-Response-MessageDefinition-Instance-1 ##

-This is the MessageDefinition instance for the ITK Response message which can be used to return positive and negative acknowledgements to a infrastructure or business handling specification flag to a sender of over MESH.
+This is the MessageDefinition instance for the ITK Response message which can be used to return positive and negative responses to a sender who has has requested an infrastructure or business level response using the handling specification keys set to "true".
+See [Handling Specification](explore_hand_spec.html) for further information.

 - **Sender:** Sending System
 - **Receiver:** Recipient System